zeynepozgurgun/fit_life/README.md

 Professional Skills: Improved time management, communication with team members, and problem-solving in a real-world development environment.

 ## Contributors
-[Zeynep Özgür Gün] - Full-stack development, design, and project coordination.
-[Şule Merve Atalay] - Initial project ideation and early development support.
+[Zeynep Özgür Gün] - Full-stack development, design, and project coordination.\n [Şule Merve Atalay] - Initial project ideation and early development support. \n

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.